Analyzing Nexalin Technology (NASDAQ:NXL) & Getinge AB (publ) (OTCMKTS:GNGBY)

 Volatility and Risk

-Getinge AB (publ) has a beta of 1.1, indicating that its stock price is 10% more volatile than the S&P 500.
-Comparatively, Nexalin Technology has a beta of 5.76, indicating that its stock price is 476% more volatile than the S&P 500.
+Nexalin Technology has a beta of 5.68, indicating that its stock price is 468% more volatile than the S&P 500.
+Comparatively, Getinge AB (publ) has a beta of 1.07, indicating that its stock price is 7% more volatile than the S&P 500.

 Summary